Sprite sheet generator creating character animation frames for game development

 3. Open each frame in the pixel editor and adjust for animation coherence

-4. Make sure the character's proportions and color palette stay consistent across frames
+4. Keep proportions and palette consistent across frames

 5. Combine into a sheet using TexturePacker or Aseprite